Daniel M. Lavery: Personal life

 Lavery identifies as queer.
 In February 2018, he spoke to Autostraddle about the process of gender transitioning while writing The Merry Spinster.
-In March 2018, he was interviewed by Heather Havrilesky in New York magazine's The Cut about coming out as trans.
+The following month, Lavery was interviewed by Heather Havrilesky in New York magazine's The Cut about coming out as transgender.

-In November 2018, he and partner Grace Lavery, an associate professor of English at UC Berkeley and "the most followed transgender scholar in the world on social media" including Twitter and Instagram, announced their intention to marry.
+In November 2018, Lavery and his girlfriend, Grace Lavery, an associate professor of English at U.C.
+Berkeley and "the most followed transgender scholar in the world on social media" including Twitter and Instagram, announced their engagement.
 They were married on December 22, 2019.
+In 2020, they formed a throuple with Lily Woodruff, and together they are raising a son.